xyz-deploy-github/docker-lock/docs/tutorials/internal-registry.md

 that URL for a bearer token, expecting a json response with the key `token`.
 This token will be used when querying for the digest.

-Typically, requests for the authorization token happens per repository.
+Typically, requests for the authorization token happen per repository.
 If this is the case, the variable could be:
 ```
 INTERNAL_TOKEN_URL="https://localhost:5000/v2/auth?scope=repository:<REPO>:pull"